RedisGears/RedisGears/recipes/write_behind/oracle/rs/README.md

 ## System requirements

-* Redis Enterprise Software v5.4.11-2 or above running on Ubuntu Bionic
+* Redis Enterprise Software v5.4.11-2 or above running on Ubuntu Bionic or RHEL 7
 * Oracle database (tested with 11g and 12c)
-* RedisGears module built for Ubuntu Bionic
+* RedisGears module built for Ubuntu Bionic or RHEL 7

 ## Configuration